 I’m Heather Dorfman (she/her).
 I have been shaped by relationships with mountains, trees, humans, water, dirt, moss, and many other beings.
 Love, care, grief, pain, and an aspiration to always connect eventually led me to a life devoted to community and social justice work.

 After many years of walking alongside people in the depths of loss, crisis, and trauma, I stepped outside - literally.
-I remembered the refuge I and so many have experienced in the Other Than Human world, and embarked on a path into guided Forest Therapy (also known as Forest Bathing).
+I remembered the refuge I and so many have experienced in the other-than-human world, and embarked on a path into guided Forest Therapy (also known as Forest Bathing).